oracle-livelabs/partner-solutions/oas-and-vision-just-like-a-box-of-chocolates/prepare-environment/prepare-environment.md

 2. Step 2: Choose **Identity Provider**

-    Under **Federation** menu option on the left side of the page, you will see the list of all available Identity Providers.
+    **Federation** page is displayed.
+You will see the list of all available Identity Providers.

     Locate and click on **OracleIdentityCloudService** link.

     ![Image alt text](images/pre-lab_005.jpg " ")